Skip Navigation

 (“Is anyone better off?”)

-• Number of community-wide initiatives implemented to build public awareness and support for increasing access to affordable housing for pregnant and postpartum women.
+• Number of community-wide initiatives implemented to build public awareness and support for increasing access to affordable housing for pregnant and postpartum women that result in an increase in knowledge and/or skill.
 (Measures narrative change and public engagement efforts)

-• Number of healthcare providers, managed care organizations, and public health agencies that incorporate housing stability screenings and referrals into routine prenatal and postpartum care protocols.
+• Number of healthcare providers, managed care organizations, and public health agencies collaborating with Title V that incorporate housing stability screenings and referrals into routine prenatal and postpartum care protocols.
 (Assesses institutionalization and spread of housing as a maternal health priority)

-• Number of neighborhoods and communities that experience reduced rates of adverse birth outcomes, maternal morbidity, and health inequities as a result of tailored housing investments and supports for pregnant and postpartum women.
-(Assesses community-level health equity impact of housing interventions)
+• Number of neighborhoods and communities that experience reduced rates of adverse birth outcomes and maternal morbidity as a result of tailored housing investments and supports for pregnant and postpartum women.
+(Assesses community-level impact of housing interventions)

-• Number of cross-sector initiatives and partnerships catalyzed by housing assistance programs to address the intersecting social determinants of maternal and child health, such as education, transportation, and environmental justice.
+• Number of cross-sector initiatives and partnerships catalyzed by housing assistance programs to address the intersecting root causes of maternal and child health, such as education, transportation, and the environment.
 (Shows ripple effect and collective impact of housing interventions)

 Quadrant 4: